-The following semester grades will be assigned to students in post-secondary courses:
+The following semester grades will be assigned to students:

 Grade Definition Grade Point Equivalent

 A+ A 90 - 100% 80 - 89% 4.00

-В 70 - 79% 3.00

-С 60 - 69% 2.00
+B C 70 - 79% 60 - 69% 3.00 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.

 S Satisfactory achievement in field /clinical placement or non-graded subject area.

 U Unsatisfactory achievement in field/clinical placement or non-graded subject area.

-Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
+Χ A temporary grade limited to situations

+with extenuating circumstances giving a student additional time to complete the requirements for a course.

-NR W Grade not reported to Registrar's office.
-Student has withdrawn from the course without academic penalty.
+NR Grade not reported to Registrar's office.
+W Student has withdrawn from the course without academic penalty.